kennysmithed/oels2023/oels_practical_wk10.md

 ## You build (some of) it, if you want

 We are getting pretty advanced now, so I don't expect you to be able to implement this experiment from scratch yourself!
-But if you want to have a go at coding up the observation trials, or thinking about how you can do some kind of production trial, go for it.
+But if you want to have a go at coding up the observation trials, or thinking about how you can do some kind of production trial using plugins you are familiar with, go for it.
 But if you just want to see how we did it, and attempt the exercises at the end, that's OK too.

 ## Our implementation

 ### Managing an iterated learning experiment via PHP scripts

 In an iterated learning experiment, one participant's output becomes the input for another participant.
 Participants are organised in chains, and you'll typically have several chains open at once ("open" means that you need to add more participants to those chains to get them to the desired number of generations).
 There are three main kinds of events you have to handle:
-1. When a new participant starts the experiment, you have to allocate them to an open chain (or deal with them some other way if there are no chains open), and avoid allocating any other new participants to the same chain until they are finished (i.e. there's no point in having two participants both competing to be generation 3 of chain 2 or whatever).
+1. When a new participant starts the experiment, you have to allocate them to an open chain (or deal with them some other way if there are no chains open), and avoid allocating any other new participants to the same chain until they are finished (i.e. there's no point in having two participants both competing to be generation 3 of chain 2).
 2. When a participant completes the experiment, you need to make their output language available as the input language for the next participant in their chain.
 3. If a participant drops out (which happens *a lot* online) you need to recycle the chain that was allocated to them, making it available to another participant.